-Under the GDPR legislation, where possible the controller should be able to provide self-service remote access to a secure system which would provide the data subject with direct access to his or her personal data.
-BrightPay Connect is a self-service option which will give you and your employees online remote access to view and manage your payroll data 24/7.
+As mentioned above, under the GDPR legislation, where possible the controller should be able to provide self-service remote access to a secure system which would provide the data subject with direct access to his or her personal data.
+BrightPay Connect is a self-service option which will give your payroll clients and clients employees online remote access to view and manage their payroll data 24/7.

-BrightPay Connect is tailored to help you overcome the challenge that GDPR presents.
+BrightPay Connect is tailored to help you and your clients overcome some of the key challenges GDPR presents when processing payroll.
 Furthermore, the cloud functionality will improve your payroll processing with simple email distribution, keep employee records up- to- date, safe document upload, easy leave management and keep a secure backup of your payroll records.

-Online synchronisation and automated backup of payroll data will maintain accuracy and improve efficiency of your data.
-By introducing a self-service option, you will begin a new way of remotely accessing information and you will be taking steps to be GDPR ready benefiting from enhanced cloud efficiencies.
+As the pace of bureau client interaction increases, the margin for error increases which could lead to a GDPR breach if your data is not up-to-date or accurate.
+Online synchronisation and automated backup of payroll data will maintain accuracy and improve efficiency of your clients data.
+By introducing payroll clients to a new way of remotely accessing information you will be taking steps to be GDPR ready and benefit from enhanced cloud efficiencies.